 Shockingly, and especially tragic, is the fact that Dahmer could have already been behind bars two months prior to this incident had it not been for the total disregard of two other police officers that had been called to Dahmer’s home after he was found to be chasing a naked, bloodied 14-year-old boy (Konerak Sinthasomphone) down the street near his Oxford apartment.

 Dahmer had convinced officers that the violent scene was nothing more than a lover’s quarrel gone wrong and Sinthasomphone was drunk, and so they actually returned the boy back to Dahmer, to which he then proceeded to murder the child shortly after police left the scene.
 The boy, whose body was later discovered amongst Dahmer’s other victims stored in his apartment, was identified as the brother of a Laotian boy Dahmer had been arrested for molesting back in 1988.
 Officer Gabrish and the two other officers who responded to the call (and essentially allowed Dahmer to have his victim back) were later fired.

 Shockingly, these two officers would later be reinstated, and earn back pay for the time they were suspended.

 What Happened to Glenda Cleveland?

 Dahmer’s neighbor, Glenda Cleveland, had called the police to report suspicious activity in Dahmer’s apartment countless times but was continuously ignored.
-In addition to the foul odor she constantly smelled coming from Jeff’s apartment, Cleveland also heard the sound of power tools late into the night as well as sounds of fighting.

 It was also Glenda and her family who found 14-year-old Sinthasomphone on the night of his murder and contacted the authorities.